tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

-# Constraint Optimization and Portfolio Backtesting
+# Constrained optimization and backtesting

 In this section we conduct portfolio back testing in a more realistic setting with transaction costs and investment constraints such as no-short selling rules.